 Were you to decide to open a Nutmeg investment account while, or after, reading this review, you can do so using the links included in this post – joining through The Money Principle will give you six months investing with no management fee, and it will give me a small commission.

 Nutmeg is one of many digital wealth managers.
 While these wealth managers opened investing to people like you and me – people who are not obscenely wealthy, who don’t get off on reading the company listings in the Financial Times and who don’t wear pinstripe suits – it is also rather difficult to select the platform that meets your specific investment needs.

 Come in, Nutmeg investment review!

-This investment review will help you decide whether investing with Nutmeg is a good match for you by:
+This investment review helps you decide whether investing with Nutmeg is a good match for you by:

-- Offering you an overview of how Nutmeg investing works (and your part in it);
+- Telling you how Nutmeg investing works (and your part in it);

 - Reviewing Nutmeg investment portfolios and instruments;